ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/yt-troubleshooting.md

 ### **3. Videos stop and buffer infinitely**

 Make sure your YT ReVanced Extended is up-to-date.

-If buffering persists, open YT ReVanced Extended and tap the profile picture > Settings > ReVanced Extended > Miscellaneous > Spoof player parameter, **On**.
-Restart the app.
+If that does not solve it, open YT ReVanced Extended and navigate to Settings > ReVanced Extended > Miscellaneous > Spoof test client, **On**.
+Note that this will have many side effects.